 - A common, limited perspective on gifts is that God gives gifts to you.
 A higher perspective on gifts is this: God gives you to the Church.
 Then God gives the Church to the world.

-- If a group is not recognizing you as God’s gift to them, try putting a bow in your hair.
-Better, consider clues discovered as you try to serve.
+- If a group is not recognizing you as God’s gift to them, try putting a big shiny bow in your hair, like a Christmas present.
+Did that fail to gain you appreciation?
+Consider clues discovered as you try to serve.
 Search the scriptures.
 Talk with God.
 Talk with people, especially (a) those who have the uncommon gift called discernment, (b) those who clearly exhibit your supposed gift, and (c) those who supposedly benefit from your gift.
 "Are you being served?"

 - Consider Joe.
 Joe is an inspirational teacher of adults; but Joe fails to engage kids.
 Carol is a successful CEO and might adapt her C-level skills to wisely guide in church; but on her initial voyages, Carol runs the gospel ship onto a reef.
 Ted is literally a rock star.
 Ted is passionate.
 Ted excites.
 But people go home from church remarking, "Wasn't Ted good today?" instead of "Wasn't God good today?"
 Joe, Carol, and Ted have gifts, definitely are gifts to serve other people.
 However, though it makes sense to try those first, their best service might not be in their professional certifications.
 After forbearance from all, we may find that Joe is a reliable church pilot, Carol is a comfort and encourager, and Ted changes for better the lives of kids.